 My favorite picture from the series, below.

-Any errors, lexicographic or not, in the above, are due to auto-correct.
+Errors, lexicographic or not, are due to auto-correct.

 Great summary Sanjay!!
 I hope one to have the pleasure to meet the man personally!via iCopa